onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    :impacts: dcae

-   The xNF provider **MUST** provide a YAML file formatted in adherence with the :doc:`VES Event Registration specification<../../../../vnfsdk/module.git/files/VESEventRegistration_3_0>` that defines the following information for each event produced by the VNF:
+   The xNF provider **MUST** provide a YAML file formatted in adherence with the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>` that defines the following information for each event produced by the VNF:

    * ``eventName``